Ministry of Defence (Ukraine): Structure

 The Ukrainian Defence Ministry is responsible for the management of territorial defence, military development, mobilization in the case of war and combat readiness.
 The General Staff of Ukraine has the task of planning defensive and operational management of the armed forces.
 The General Staff is subordinate to the Defence Minister of Ukraine.

 Since 1 January 2019 the Minister of Defence must be a civilian.

 On 17 July 2025 the Ukrainian parliament passed a law to merge the Ministry of Strategic Industries of Ukraine (established in 2020) with the Ministry of Defence.

 On 30 March 2025, the Ministry of Defence announced the establishment of the Space Policy Directorate.

+Structures directly subordinated to the Ministry of Defence: